Tx0actical/Epsilon/README.md

 In a lot of other optimization software/scripts, user interaction is required to interface with the tool, so that a better determination of the problem can be made.
 This involves passing parameters, calling specific functions, using dedicated troubleshooters, to get the desired results.
 This might not be the most user friendly.

 This is where Probabilistic Optimization (PO) comes in.
+In the context of this project, PO means that a Neural Network designed to analyse the system, will determine p

-The heart of this script is a multilayer perceptron (MLP) that is trained to recognise patterns of mis-configuration and/or inefficient settings (such as Background Apps that might waste system resources).
+The heart of this script is a MultiLayer Perceptron (MLP) that is trained to recognise patterns of mis-configuration and/or inefficient settings (such as Background Apps that might waste system resources).
 After determinig the problem, the MLP is used activate different sections of the main script, `Script.ps1`, to try and fix the issues.

 In a nutshell the script aims to: